phulshof/RetroFE/README.md

 RetroFE is a cross-platform frontend designed for MAME cabinets/game centers/etc. with a focus on simplicity and customization.

-# Installing on MacOS #

-The quickest and easiest way to install RetroFE for mac is to use [Homebrew](http://brew.sh) and type:

-	brew install retrofe

-This will install RetroFE in /usr/local/opt/retrofe.
-RetroFE can then be started by typing 'retrofe'.

-### Run RetroFE as an app from the Applications follder

-	brew linkapps retrofe

-### Install RetroArch
-(RetroFE requires a backend to load the emulator cores)

-	brew cask install retroarch

-RetroArch will be installed in /Applications.
-The RetroFE's sample configuration is setup to use RetroArch for mac.
-Before starting RetroFE you need to start up RetroArch to download the Genesis Plus GX core and the MAME 2014 core as an example.
-In RetroArch use arrow keys to move and select by hitting X on the keyboard "Online Updater" -> "Core Updater" -> "<Core Name>".
-Also run "Online Updater" -> "<Every Updater choice>" to keep RetroArch up to snuff.
-Check out RetroArch's documentation to learn more.
-Especially read about using Shaders to make your games look even better.

-### Accessing RetroFE Configurations and installing ROMS

-Brew installs applications in /usr/local/Cellar and symlinks the latest version number to /usr/local/opt.
-This path will not be visible to Finder.

-To expose it open Finder and pin the retrofe folder to the Sidebar:

-	In Finder -> Go -> Go to Folder -> /usr/local/opt/retrofe
-	In Finder -> File -> Add to Sidebar

 ## Optional ##

 ### Fix libpng iCCP warnings about incorrect sRGB profile